Enroll the child into the appropriate school or early intervention services within 5 days of receiving the Notice to Provider.

 Be a Leader Foundation designs programs that provide a positive learning environment and a college-focused mentality for each participant to develop their high school and college educational plan (4 plus 4 plan).
 They work directly with middle school and high school students in primarily inner-city schools to engage them in active development of their self-esteem, leadership skills and long term preparation of their 4 plus 4 plan.
 They also have a program for youth in college called Be A Leader College Success Program that provides college students with educational and career path development support.
 Click here for more information.

 If you are having trouble completing the FAFSA (Free Application for Federal Student Aid) because you are unsure who to list as your parent(s) because your parent(s) are incarcerated or otherwise not in your life, review the "Reporting Parent Information" page on the US Government's Federal Student Aid website.
-Reporting Parent Information for additional information.

 Federal Pell Grants are usually awarded only to undergraduate students.
 Students who are in foster care, aged out of foster care or were adopted out of foster care after reaching age 13 are considered automatically independent on the Free Application for Federal Student Aid (FAFSA).
 Often this means that such children have a zero expected family contribution (EFC), which qualifies them for a full Pell Grant.
 The amount of aid you can receive depends on your financial need, the cost of attendance at your school, and more.
 A Federal Pell Grant, unlike a loan, does not have to be repaid, except under certain circumstances.
 Website